 In 2005 he received the Richard H. Snook Award from the Monroe County School Music Association for his contributions to music education.
 The Rochester Chapter of the professional music fraternity Mu Phi Epsilon selected him as Musician of the Year for 2008.
 He has also served as the conductor of the Strong Medical Center Orchestra.

 Dr. Harman conducted concerts for the Penfield Symphony Orchestra in 1998 and 1999 before becoming Music Director in 2000.
-For the past twenty-five years, Dr. Harman has been Professor of Music and Director of Orchestra Activities at the University of Rochester’s River Campus for twenty-four years.
-He is also Music Director Emeritus of The Rochester Philharmonic Youth Orchestra.
+Dr. Harman served as professor of music and Director of Orchestral Activities at the University of Rochester’s River Campus for twenty-four years.
+He is also Music Director Emeritus of the Rochester Philharmonic Youth Orchestra.
 Prior to returning to Rochester, he was a Professor at the University of Louisville (KY), conductor of the Louisville Civic Orchestra, and assistant conductor of the Louisville Orchestra.
 He frequently conducted the Opera Theater of Louisville, and served as executive secretary of the Grawemeyer Award for Music Composition.
 He held similar positions at the University of Connecticut and Colorado State University.
 On several occasions, Dr. Harman has served as an international juror for graduation exams in conducting and performance at the Conservatoire de musique du Québec in Montréal and Québec City.